 P. Completed Fitness and Propriety Questionnaire; and sworn declaration of net worth executed by the proposed shareholders, directors, and management personnel;

 Q. Any other information that the CBN may require from time to time.

 3. Regulation for Online Saving Platforms:

-This platform allows for saving of money and investment via a mobile application.
-Examples of these platforms are; PiggyVest, KoloPay, Kuda Bank and Cowrywise, etc. A company desirous of becoming an operator in this sector, may take advantage of the Micro Finance Bank (MFB) License.
+This platform allows for saving money and investment via a mobile application.
+Examples of these platforms are; PiggyVest, KoloPay, Kuda Bank and Cowrywise, etc. A company desirous of becoming an operator in this sector may take advantage of the Micro Finance Bank (MFB) License.

-No doubts the licensing requirements listed above implies that running a Fintech startup in Nigeria is indeed capital intensive, especially for founders whose products are at an idea stage.
-However, there are lawful means in which founders without the require capital can embark on such ventures to arrive at the same level as pre-existing fintech startups.
+No doubts the licensing requirements listed above imply that running a Fintech startup in Nigeria is indeed capital intensive, especially for founders whose products are at an idea stage.
+However, there are lawful means by which founders without the required capital can embark on such ventures to arrive at the same level as pre-existing fintech startups.
 Some of them include; securing partnerships, competing and participating in startup funding incubators and accelerator programs, etc.

 If you are having difficulties meeting up with the licensing requirements, we would be happy to provide you with the needed effective strategies to navigate the regulatory hurdles of starting and running your fintech startups.
 You may reach us at info@lexpraxisng or HERE